 Nine Mile Canyon is a step back in time and it’s a perfect getaway for exploration and relaxation.

 The stories of people who lived there centuries ago grace the walls of sheer cliffs.
-This canyon, filled with the best pictographs and petroglyphs in the west, gives a view of the life of ancient Native Americans.
+This canyon, filled with the best petroglyphs in the west, gives a view of the life of ancient Native Americans.
 This unique canyon outside of Wellington, is an international treasure.

 Nine Mile Canyon’s rock art has been featured in National Geographic and many other publications because of its beauty and intensity.
 Over 1,000 sites have been cataloged to date.
-Large panels of pictographs and petroglyphs can be found just a few feet from the road.
+Large panels of petroglyphs can be found just a few feet from the road.
 Travelers can wonder at the meaning of the carvings of goats, people, calendars and Indian Gods.

 The Native Americans, farmers, outlaws and ranchers who dared to live in this canyon have fought every ugly element known to Mother Nature.
 Only the toughest humans that have lived amid these rocky walls have survived.